FIn-Site/Finsite/src/model/model.md

 returns a __Shallow copy__ of the array, this is to prevent data mutation by copying the array over to a new array so mutation does affect source of truth

+## addTransaction

+similar in inital logic only difference is
+- use 'readwrite'
+- resolve with entire record + id (so it can be added to view)